1. Slovakia : NGOs ARE OVERCOMING APATHETIC MOOD

 ruling coalition parties.

-Q: US representatives said that Slovakia would not be admitted
+Q: US representatives said that Slovakia would not

 into NATO if Meciar won.
 Also, such an election twist could